alanderos91/ProximalDistanceAlgorithms.jl/README.md

 - `optimize.jl`: Implements `optimize!`, a generic driver that handles the logic of iterating an algorithm, checking convergence, and logging.

+- `linsolve.jl`: Provides wrappers for algorithms in IterativeSolvers.jl.

-- `common.jl`: Defines a standard interface for logging convergence histories, implements sparse projections, and provides the `FusionMatrix <: LinearMap`, `FusionGramMatrix <: LinearMap`, and `ProxDistHessian <: LinearMap` types to handle fusion matrices.
+- `common.jl`: Defines a standard interface for logging convergence histories, implements sparse projections, and provides the `FusionMatrix <: LinearMap`, `FusionGramMatrix <: LinearMap`, and `ProxDistHessian <: LinearMap` types to avoid expense linear algebra operations.
 Specifically, these types allow for parameterized linear operators which are needed to make linear solves efficient (via IterativeSolvers.jl).

 **Problem-specific code** is isolated in its own folder within `src`: `condition_number`, `convex_clustering`, `convex_regression`, `image_denoising`, and `metric_nearness`.
 Each of these subfolders contains the files